messa/tips/KVM.md

 CPU support
 -----------

-How can I tell if I have Intel VT or AMD-V?
+How can I tell if I have Intel VT (Virtualization Technology) or AMD-V?

     egrep '^flags.*(vmx|svm)' /proc/cpuinfo

-If something shows up, you have VT.
+If something shows up, your CPU has hardware support for virtualization.

 Prepare disk
 ------------